 In May 2019, Helaba announced that it had completed the purchase of Dexia Kommunalbank Deutschland from the French-Belgian winddown bank Dexia Crédit Local for a total consideration of €352 million, which increased Helaba's total assets by €26 billion2.
 At the same time, Helaba also closed a deal to acquire a €1 billion land transport finance portfolio from DVB Bank SE, which increased Helaba's total rolling stock portfolio to €2 billion3.
+Also, in January 2022, Helaba and Landesbank Baden Wuerttemberg (LBBW; Aa3 stable, Aa3 stable, baa24) announced that they will swap certain business activities in order to streamline operations and raise efficiency5.
+Starting in July 2022, Helaba will transfer its interest rate, currency, and commodity management for savings bank customers to LBBW, and as of year-end 2022, Helaba will discontinue its custodian services for special and mutual funds, recommending that customers switch to LBBW instead.
+Conversely, LBBW will transfer its physical foreign notes and coins and precious metal business to Helaba by 1 January 2023, and LBBW will not provide any new foreign payment or letter of credit business for savings banks after 31 December 2022, recommending to customers that they purchase these services from Helaba thereafter.

-For further details, please refer to Helaba's Issuer Profile and our German Banking System Profile.
+For further details, please refer to Helaba's latest Issuer Profile and our German Banking System Profile.